bryntum/chronograph/src/guides/AdvancedFeatures.md

 One thing to consider, is that if an identifier yields a [[ProposedOrPrevious]] effect and its computed value does not match the value of this effect, it will be re-calculated again on the next read (or during next commit if its a strict identifier).
 This is because the value of its `ProposedOrPrevious` input changes.

-See also the [Dealing with the computation cycles](_guides_cycleresolver_.html) guide.
+See also the [[CycleResolverGuide|Dealing with cyclic computations in ChronoGraph]] guide.

 Takeaways:

-- The user input in ChronoGraph is actually represented with the special effect, `ProposedOrPrevious`
+- The user input in ChronoGraph is actually represented with the special [[Effect|effect]], [[ProposedOrPrevious]]
-- Identifier can yield this effect or choose to not do that, based on the values of external data.
+- [[Identifier]] can yield this effect or choose to not do that, based on the values of external data.
 This may change the identifier's behavior from purely computed value to variable, with "validated" value in the middle.

 Other effects